null2264/ThinkPad-L460-OpenCore/README.md

 # Hackintosh for Thinkpad L460

 > [!WARNING]
->
 > I am not responsible for any damages you may cause
 >
 > This repository's main goal is to document my hackintosh journey.
 It is not meant to provide an out-of-the-box experience on doing hackintosh!
-If you're new to Hackintosh please make your own EFI by following [Dortania's Guide](https://dortania.github.io/) instead
+If you're new to Hackintosh please make your own EFI by following [Dortania guide](https://dortania.github.io/) instead
 >
 > If you insist on using my EFI, use it with your own risk, please note that I will **NOT** provide any support
 >